henrydavel/arealytics/README.md

 The tables are split between the 'Data' tables (Stock, Bar, Beverages...) and the VistEvent table.

-The ***VisitEventTable** bears no relation to any of the data tables and is loosley couple to the rest of the db (could later put a person/drinker table to personalise the app and make it track not just Juan, but also some other  chaps!)
+The **VisitEvent** table bears no relation to any of the data tables and is loosley couple to the rest of the db (could later put a person/drinker table to personalise the app and make it track not just Juan, but also some other  chaps!)
-A stored procedure will use the visit_events and from the Visit_Events deductions can be made 'bout Juan's drinking habits.
+Various stored procedures will use the visit_events and from the Visit_Events deductions can be made 'bout Juan's drinking habits.

 All the DB create scripts can be found in :
 >***~/src/test/resources/data***